razpeitia/advent_of_code_2019/README.md

 machine.
 It wasn't hard per se, but since the code wasn't written to be maintainable.
 Maybe I should refactor this.

+### Level 10

+I spend a good chunk of time trying to understand the problem, it wasn't easy at first, specially if you can't see the data.
+Once I started, building the pygame viewer everything makes sense.
+On the other hand I spend way to much time a simple error, (hardcoding the best spot) :facepalm:

+### Level 11

+I didn't like it, it doesn't provide an example intcode input.
+Also for some reason I had to do some hack to get the right answer in part 2, maybe I have a bug in my state machine, or maybe I did something wrong when printing the map.
+To be fair it was easy, because we have generators in python, so, tonight I can sleep like a baby.

 ### Retrospective

 Guessing what to actually implement takes more time than solving the problem itself.